Mar Thoma Syrian Church Diocese of North America & Europe: Mar Thoma Church

 The Mar Thoma Church defines itself as "apostolic in origin, catholic in nature, biblical in faith, evangelical in principle, ecumenical in outlook, oriental in worship, democratic in function, episcopal in character, and is a theologically Reformed church.

 Beginning of parishes in England

 During this period the community was supported by the following clergy - Rev. V V Alexander; Rt Rev. Joseph Mar Thoma; Very Rev. P M George; Rt Rev. Easow Mar Timotheus and Rev. Dr Philip Varghese.
 Rev. Dr Abrham Philip, the first vicar was appointed in 1982.
 1.

 Early history of the Diocese

-The Philipose Mar Chrysostom then took charge as Diocesan bishop.
+Philipose Mar Chrysostom then took charge as diocesan bishop.

 Mar Thoma Centre

 In the 1990s the Diocesan Assembly decided to permanently house the Diocese.
 In 1994 the Assembly initially purchased property at Richboro, Pennsylvania, for their headquarters, but subsequently moved to their current location at 2320 South Merrick Avenue, Merrick, New York.

 In the October of 2018, the Diocese of North America and Europe had purchased the Mount Carmel Christian Church in Tucker, Georgia which hosts the Mission activities of the Diocese.
 The name "Carmel Mar Thoma Center" was given at the current location at 6015 Old Stone Mountain Road, Stone Mountain, Georgia.